tomas-fryza/esp-micropython/lab2-gpio/README.md

        for row_num in range(len(row_pins)):
            # Set the current row LOW and the rest HIGH
-           # COMPLETE THE CODE
+           # WRITE YOUR CODE HERE

            for col_num in range(len(col_pins)):
                # Read the column input
-               # COMPLETE THE CODE
+               # WRITE YOUR CODE HERE

       return key